 - In 2000, “parent/child interactive Drop-in” was identified as the defining characteristic of Family Resource Programs.
 Using this criteria as the definitive marker of a FRP, research conducted later that year resulted in the identification of 176 FRPs operating in the province.

-- In 2002, the BC Association of Family Resource Programs relocated from their West Side Family Place headquarters to a centrally located full-time office at Granville and Broadway in Vancouver.
+- In 2002, FRP-BC relocated from their West Side Family Place headquarters to a centrally located full-time office at Granville and Broadway in Vancouver.

 - In 2007, FRP-BC received funding from MCFD-ECD branch to complete a Family Resource Program post-secondary certificate and to develop field related Provincial Standards of Practice.